digitallyinduced/ihp/Guide/tailwindcss.markdown

 This means you don't need to make any changes to your existing deployment process or your IHP Cloud settings.

 **If your IHP project has been created before 26.11.2020:** Make sure that the line `include ${IHP}/Makefile.dist` inside your `Makefile` is the last line of the file.
-It will be most likely be somewhere at the top.
+It will most likely be somewhere at the top.
 If it's not the last line, the production CSS will not be generated.